Skip to main content

 Biltmore Hills Park Green Stormwater Infrastructure

 Biltmore Hills Park sits in the Biltmore Hills neighborhood upstream from Rochester Heights.
 Both have historic value as the first Black planned developments in Raleigh.
 Residents near Rochester Heights Creek face frequent nuisance flooding.
-Heavy rain flows from the park into the creek, contributing to flooding, streambank erosion, and sedimentation.
-This impacts aquatic wildlife, water quality, and residents’ health and finances when homes are flooded.
+Heavy rain used to flow from the park into the creek without any treatment, contributing to flooding, streambank erosion, and sedimentation.
+This contributed to impacts on aquatic wildlife, water quality, and residents’ health and finances when homes are flooded.

 Our Plan

-Several partners have united to address the issue by designing and installing green stormwater infrastructure (GSI) projects to reduce stormwater runoff from Biltmore Hills Park.
-Together this project will help reduce erosion, reduce Rochester Heights Creek’s flow, reduce pollution and stormwater flows that contribute to flooding.
+Several partners united to address the issue by designing and installing green stormwater infrastructure (GSI) projects to reduce stormwater runoff from Biltmore Hills Park.
+Together this project helps reduce erosion, reduce Rochester Heights Creek’s flow, reduce pollution and stormwater flows that contribute to flooding.

 Green stormwater infrastructure (GSI) is a nature-based solution to environmental issues at many scales, including forests, wetlands, and streamside buffers.
 This can include rain gardens, green roofs, or tree plantings for example.